OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Emote_System.md

 ## Edge Cases

 ### Mount-Specific Emotes

+**Game Rule Summary**: Horse emotes are special - they only work when you're actually mounted on a horse.
+If you try to use them while on foot, they simply won't work.
+Different types of mounts might have different emote sets available.

 - Only work when mounted
 - Different message sets for horse emotes
 - Some require specific mount types